Apress/Exploring-PHP-8/README.md

 alias dphp='docker-php8.4'
 ```

-Make sure the aliases are available - `$ dphp -v` will do the trick -, then take the source code for a spin.
+Make sure the aliases are available, `$ dphp -v` will do the trick, then take the source code for a spin.

 ```
 $ source ~/.bashrc